Ekiden: University/Collegiate

 In addition to the abovementioned Hakone Ekiden at the beginning of the new year, there are many other collegiate ekiden races.

 Izumo Ekiden

 The Izumo Ekiden in Izumo City, Shimane Prefecture of western Japan marks the beginning of the collegiate ekiden season and is for male university athletes.
 Teams come from all over Japan.
 The race is 6 stages (8k, 5.8k, 8.5k, 6.5k, 5k, 10.2k.) covering 43.1 kilometers.
 The 20th annual race was held on October 13, 2008.
 Since 1998, a select team of Ivy league alumni runners from the United States has competed and found the competition quite stiff.
-The Ivy league representatives have finished in the last half of the field each time.
+The Ivy league representatives had finished in the last half of the field each time, until 2024, when they finished fifth.

 All-Japan Collegiate Women's Ekiden Championship (Morinomiyako Ekiden)

 The annual All-Japan Collegiate Women's Ekiden Championship, begun in 1981 and also called Morinomiyako Ekiden, is held in Sendai Miyage Prefecture at the end of October.
 It is a 6-stage, 38.6 kilometer race from Miyagi Track and Field Grounds to Sendai City Hall.